paulmalherbe/Tartan/doc/SYS.rst

 + pymupdf               # Used for viewing pdf files
 + pywin32               # Windows only

-Additionally, the following dependencies should also be installed using pip or at a later stage using the -m command line option of Tartan.
+Additionally, the following dependencies should also be installed using pip or, at a later stage, using the -m command line option.

 + beepy                 # Used to play a notification sound
 + docutils              # Used to display licence